 11. What Should I Do If My Nest Thermostat Isn't Compatible?

-A Nest Thermostat is compatible with most heating and cooling systems.
-Google, Nest's manufacturer, has an online compatibility checker that asks a series of questions about your location and existing setup to learn which Nest model is compatible with your system.
+Nest thermostats are compatible with most HVAC systems.
+Google, Nest's manufacturer, features a compatibility checking tool that asks a series of questions about your location and existing setup to learn which Nest model is compatible with your system.

-If you have a Nest and believe it’s not compatible with your system, consider reaching out to professionals for smart thermostat installation in Winnipeg.
-An experienced technician will be able to evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.
+If you have a Nest and believe it’s not compatible with your system, you should get in touch with local pros for smart thermostat installation in Winnipeg.
+Experienced technicians evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.

 12. Can I Manually Control My Nest Thermostat?

-Nest Thermostats are loaded with innovative features designed to improve comfort while keeping costs low.
+Nest Thermostats are loaded with innovative features designed to increase comfort and decrease costs.
 However, there is a way to turn off the smart features if you want to control a Nest manually like a normal thermostat.

-Bear in mind, by doing this you are turning off all of your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.
+Take into account, by doing this you clear all your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.

 • Auto-Schedule: From the main screen, go to Settings and then scroll to Nest Sense.
 Go to Auto-Schedule, select No and click Done.